kbilsted/KBGit/README.md

 [![Stats](https://img.shields.io/badge/Doc_lines-20-ff69b4.svg)]()
 <!--end-->

-I've been an avid user of Git and Hg for over 10 years - but I've never dug into their implementation details.
-I did not long ago, and I found beaty!
-Such beauty that I wanted to share the great ideas of turning something as conceptually complex as a source code versioning system into a simple implementation.
+I've been an avid user of Git and Hg for over 10 years - but only recently did I dig into their implementation details.
+And I found beauty!
+A very simple model for something as complex as a source code versioning system.
+So simple it can be implemented in 500 lines of code!

-I want to code as much of Git's functionality in 500 lines of code or less!
-I chose to line limit this project for two reasons.
-First, anything 500 lines of code should be explainable to any real programmer.
-Secondly, inspiration from Terry A. Davis' work on [TempleOS](http://www.templeos.org)
+I've line-limited this project for two reasons: Anything in 500 lines is explainable.
+Secondly, inspirations from Terry A. Davis' work on [TempleOS](http://www.templeos.org)

 >	Everybody is obsessed, Jedi mind-tricked, by the notion that when you scale-up,
 >	it doesn't get bad, it gets worse.
 They automatically think things are going to